-- 1. On the keyboard, do one of the following: - While pressing the ALT key, press i to enable an input selection change. - While pressing the ALT key, press p once to recall a preset from Preset Group A. Repeat 2-5 times to select a preset from another Preset Group (B-F).
-For example, press ALT+p three times to make a selection from Preset Group C. - 2.
-Press a number from 1 to 6 to select the desired input or to select a preset from the selected Preset Group (A-F).
+- 1. On the keyboard, do one of these two options: - o Press ALT and i at the same time to make an input selection change. - Press and hold the ALT key, and press p one time to recall a preset from Preset Group A. Press p 2-5 times to select a preset from another Preset Group (B-F).
+For example, press and hold ALT, and press p three times to make a selection from Preset Group C. - 2.
+Press a number from 1 to 6 to select the input or to select a preset from the selected Preset Group (A-F).